loopinarounds/DiscordTicketBot/README.md

 4. Run the program.
 You are recommended to host this on a low power server.
 The bot should never crash unless there is a server side issue.
 In case of a crash, reset the program, it will post a new initial message to the discord channel and all exisiting ticket channels will still interact with the bot correctly.

+WHAT DOES THE BOT DO?

+When activated, the bot will send an embedded message to the discord channel of your choice.
+This message will have 5 buttons attached.
+These buttons, as mentioned above in the guide, can be set to any category you need for your customer services.

+When a button is pressed by a user, it will open a channel that manually adds the user and all staff members of the discord server.
+The bot will post a message to the channel stating what information the user needs to provide in order to have their query solved as quickly as possible.
+The staff are then able to help the user and close the ticket.

+When the ticket channel is closed, a full .txt transcript of the messages in the ticket channel will be sent to a staff-only ticket transcipt channel, as well as into the DMs of the user who opened the channel initially.
+Incase of any accidental closing, the bot will prompt the user if they are sure they would like to close the channel.
+They may cancel the closing process if they wish by pressing the prompted cancel button.